 How sensitive does your mouse need to be?

-So many acronyms, so little time.
-When it comes to mouse specs, you will come into contact with a million tech terms that could use a little unpacking.
+When searching for the best gaming mouse, you’ll came across a million tech acronyms.
+Which are important to pay attention to when making your selection?
 DPI stands for “dots per inch” and can also be marketed as CPI, “counts per inch” when discussing gaming mouse specs.
 DPI and CPI refer to the number of counts or captured pixels your mouse takes per inch of travel.
 The higher the DPI, the more sensitive the mouse is.
 A high DPI doesn’t always mean a better mouse though, you also want to make sure the mouse has a high IPS, or inches per second which tells you the maximum velocity at which it can still capture.
 Many gaming mice have a DPI of 4000 or higher with the option to increase or decrease that number.
 Some gamers prefer a lower DPI because lower sensitivity can mean better precision.
 DPI can also be selected based on your screen’s pixelation.
-If your screen has a high-pixel density, then a higher DPI might be helpful.
+If your screen has a high pixel density, then a higher DPI might be helpful.
 While DPI might not determine much about your gameplay because most gaming mice function with an already substantial count, we recommend finding something that is adjustable or customizable, so you can test out what works best for you.

 Finally, you’ll want to consider your mouse’s acceleration.
 We touched on this briefly when discussing sensors but it’s important to know that no matter the sensor, acceleration can still affect your gaming.
 Acceleration describes the amount of gravitational force your mouse can handle whilst tracking accurately and effectively.
 It is also often customizable and while frequently considered a negative for games that require a lot of quick back and forth, it can be utilized effectively in FPS games and others that require precision.